thomasmktong/learning-docker-with-thomas/README.md

 # learning-docker-with-thomas

 This presentation session will go through the basics of Docker and illustrate its importance in modern DevOps.
-We will also go through a demo of setting up our own Docker image for the LAMP stack (Linux, Apache, MySQL, PHP) together with a sample application.
+It will also go through a demo of setting up our a Docker image for the LAMP stack (Linux, Apache, MySQL, PHP) together with working a sample application.

 You can download or clone this repository for the source codes used in this presentation.